 Take note of two important aspects of the towering metallic image described here.
 First, the metal decreases in value as we descend from the head to the legs and feet of the image.
 This means that the quality of each succeeding kingdom/empire is less in value than the one preceding it.
 Second, the metal increases in strength as we descend the statue’s body.
 In other words, the power and scope of each succeeding kingdom/empire is greater than the one preceding it.

 Finally, notice that the two legs of iron represent a kingdom that is divided.
 The Roman Empire was indeed divided, with capitals at both Rome and Constantinople.
-The last ten toes of the feet are part of iron and part of clay.
+The feet are part of iron and part of clay.
 Iron does not and cannot mix with clay, so this is a picture of final instability.
 When the feet break apart, the entire man will collapse.
-Careful study must be made of three chapters in order to fully understand the succession of these four kingdoms and to see more clearly that the ten toes are actually ten separate kings who temporarily unite in the last days.

 Compare Revelation 13 and 17 with Daniel 7.
 Together, they present a sobering and powerful prophecy about latter-day events—events that will affect you and me in our lifetime!
-Revelation 17:8 describes a “beast” that ascends out of a “bottomless pit” and is ridden by a “woman.”
-Verse 12 shows that this beast involves ten kings who shall receive power and unite under a charismatic leader who will take the role of the “beast.”
-This will be the seventh, and last, short-lived resurrection of the Holy Roman Empire—arising right now in the heart of Europe.
+Joining Revelation 17 to the record of history shows that the seventh head of the beast described here will be the next to arise.

-A United States of Europe is coming and lies just ahead of us.
+A powerful, militarized Europe is coming and lies just ahead of us.
 It is vital that you understand what these prophecies mean!
-(Read our extensive booklet Who or What Is the Beast of Revelation? to learn more about this topic.)

-Something incredible happens “in the days of these kings” (the ten toes, which depict the ten last kings of Revelation 17:12).
+Something incredible happens when this seventh head is destroyed.
 Christ’s arrival removes all doubt about exactly what the kingdom of God is.
 Also, God tells us when it will arrive—“in the days of these kings.”
-Daniel 2:44 states, “And in the days of these kings shall the God of heaven set up a kingdom, which shall never be destroyed: and the kingdom shall not be left to other people [God will never allow people to seize control], but it shall break in pieces and consume all these kingdoms, and it shall stand for ever.”
+Daniel 2:44 states, “And in the days of these kings shall the God of heaven set up a kingdom, which shall never be destroyed: and the kingdom shall not be left to other people [God will never allow people to seize control], but it shall break in pieces and consume all these kingdoms, and it shall stand forever.”
+Daniel states in chapter 7: “I saw in the night visions, and, behold, one like the Son of man [Jesus Christ] came with the clouds of heaven…And there was given Him dominion, and glory, and a kingdom, that all people, nations, and languages, should serve Him: His dominion is an everlasting dominion, which shall not pass away, and His kingdom that which shall not be destroyed” (vs. 13-15).

 That’s right!
 God—not men—will establish the final and greatest world-ruling empire of all time.
-And He tells us that He will never allow the opinions of men to intervene and disrupt it, for it will “stand forever.”
+And He tells us that He will never allow the opinions of men to intervene and disrupt it, for it will “stand forever”—it “shall not be destroyed.”
 This promise is sure.
 It will happen—whether men believe it or not!

-Soon the whole world will see the fulfillment of Revelation 11:15: “The kingdoms of this world are become the kingdoms of our Lord, and of His Christ; and He shall reign for ever and ever.”
+Ultimately, the whole world will see the fulfillment of Revelation 11:15: “The kingdoms of this world are become the kingdoms of our Lord, and of His Christ; and He shall reign forever and ever.”
 Just as there is no doubt that countries today represent real, literal, physical kingdoms (governments), there can be no doubt, from just this passage, that God’s coming government is also real and literal.

 Has anyone ever told you about these passages?
 I never learned or even heard of them in the church of my youth—and yet, here they are, available with unmistakable clarity.